 My periods always decide to show up unannounced which takes me by surprise more than I’d like to admit.
 Naturally, I’m usually not prepared per se.
 I just make sure I have everything I need at home – pads and painkillers, to sum it up.
 Sometimes, my period shows up when I’m travelling, especially before a really long road trip or a flight.
 So I also make sure to carry a pad with me before I leave home.

-2. Can your period affect the fashion choices you are required to make on a day-to-day basis?
+2. Can your period affect the choices you are required to make on a day-to-day basis as a fashion journalist?